pgmills79/backend-takehome/Additional_README_docs/README_HowToTestAPI.md

 ```

 ## Step 2B (Swagger):  Testing Quote API from Swagger
--Run The project in debug mode pointing at the RatingEngine Project configuration
+1. Run The project in debug mode pointing at the RatingEngine Project configuration
-    -When the browser launches it goes directly to swagger
+2. When the browser launches it goes directly to swagger
--On the Swagger UI, click on the `POST` section just under Quotes and click 'Try it out'
+3. On the Swagger UI, click on the `POST` section just under Quotes and click 'Try it out'
--Enter any values for revenue, State, and business and click 'Execute' to see the response
+4. Enter any values for revenue, State, and business and click 'Execute' to see the response
--The response should send back a payload with the correct premium amount:
+5. The response should send back a payload with the correct premium amount:

 Example `POST` payload:
 ```